-Load the injector by placing the end of the tube in the mixing container and pulling epoxy into the syringe
+Load the injector with epoxy by placing the end of the tube in the mixing container and pulling epoxy into the syringe.

-Press down on surface immediately after injecting to spread and bond epoxy to sides
+Press down on the treated area immediately after injecting to spread and bond epoxy to sides.

-Clamp the section securely and let it stand until cured (15 to 24 hours)
+Clamp the entire treated area and let it stand until cured (15 to 24 hours).